Gmina Józefów nad Wisłą

-Gmina Józefów nad Wisłą is an urban-rural gmina (administrative district) in Opole Lubelskie County, Lublin Voivodeship, in eastern Poland.
+Gmina Józefów nad Wisłą is an urban-rural gmina (administrative district) in Opole County, Lublin Voivodeship, in eastern Poland.
 Its seat is the town of Józefów nad Wisłą, which lies approximately 16 km south-west of Opole Lubelskie and 57 km south-west of the regional capital Lublin.

 The gmina covers an area of 141.56 km2, and as of 2006 its total population is 6,997 (6,743 in 2015).

 History

 Prior to the Holocaust, between 800 and 1,000 Jews lived in the town.
 There were two labor camps established for Jews, located in the synagogue and at the school building.
 300 slave laborers worked on construction of embankments in the village of Rybitwy, which culminated in March 1942.
 From May to October 1941, Polish, Austrian and German Jews worked in slave labor at the school building.
 On May 9, 1942, the population of Józefów ghetto was sent to Opole Lubelskie, from where they were sent to the death camp at Sobibór.